thomaslabar/mutsupply_simulations/README.md

     - Random seed
     - Save File Name (all data saved to one file)

+3. sim_functions.jl (work in progress), which will contain all functions to run simulations.

 Files to be created:

-1. sim_functions.jl, a file to seperate the file that runs the simulation from one that defines all functions

-2. analysis.jl, a script to run the specific analysis and plotting for these simulations.
+1. analysis.jl, a script to run the specific analysis and plotting for these simulations.
 May also break down into analysis.jl and analyze_functions.jl

 ## Acknowledgments